 There tends to be an increase in male migration into Spain during times of economic expansion, and during recessions, there is a rise in women as head of households.
 A study co-authored by Xiana Bueno, PhD, a sociologist and the Marie Skłodowska Curie Postdoctoral Fellow at Harvard University, closely examines the nature of these demographic characteristics.

 A study published in The Journals of Gerontology Series B by recent Harvard Bell Fellow Philipp Hessel, Pop Center Director Lisa Berkman, and faculty member Mauricio Avendano has found exposure to economic downturns among U.S. workers approaching retirement age to be associated with decreased cognitive functioning later in life.
-Longer periods of exposure to downturns were found to be … Continue reading “Economic downturns negatively impact future cognitive functioning of older U.S. workers”
+Longer periods of exposure to downturns were found to be associated with lower levels of functioning.

 A study published in the European Journal of Public Health by Harvard Pop Center Bell Fellow Philipp Hessel, PhD, and former Bell Fellow and current faculty member Mauricio Avendano, PhD, examines the impact of economic downturns experienced during early and mid adulthood on late-life (55-80) health.